Introduction

 -

-Transparency failures: TikTok breached Article 13(1)(f) of GDPR by not adequately informing users about transfers of their data to China in its privacy policy between July 2020 and December 2022.
+Transparency failures: TikTok breached Article 13(1)(f) of GDPR by not adequately informing data subjects about the nature and destination of transfers of their data to China in its privacy policy between July 2020 and December 2022, and failed to provide data subjects with sufficient information regarding these international data transfers.

 The decision was made by the Commissioners for Data Protection, Dr. Des Hogan and Mr. Dale Sunderland, following a thorough investigation into TikTok’s data handling practices.